benzwreck/wykop4j/README.md

 #### Dependencies

-Add those lines to your:
+Check [Releases](https://github.com/benzwreck/wykop4j/releases/) for the latest available version and add those lines to your:

 * pom.xml